Robert Schumann: Liederkreis op. 39

 Unten fängt’s schon an zu blühn.

-Their presence “means the scents of spring”: sound becomes foreboding.
-Spring is not only weather, but a feeling of renewal.
+Their presence “means scents of spring”: sound becomes an omen.
+Spring is not only a season, but a feeling of renewal.

-The flowers begin to bloom, but only “below” at first—within the image of nature, awakening happens step by step.
+The flowers begin to open, but at first only “down below”: in the image of nature, awakening happens in stages.

-Stanza 2 – Ambivalent Excitement
+Stanza 2 – An ambivalent exaltation

 Jauchzen möcht’ ich, möchte weinen,